 Also, apply cold therapy for 15 minutes at a time, several times a day.

-When to See a Doctor for Shoulder Dislocation
+When to See a Doctor for Dislocated Shoulder

 If you get a fever or your shoulder remains swollen or feels warm to the touch, or if you had surgery and notice puss coming out of the incision, see your doctor as soon as possible.